colinjeanne/stop-lang/readme.md

 built on guarantees that commands are added in well-defined and expected locations.

-Each command has three parts: a name, a set of arguments, and a comment.
+Each command has four parts: an optional label, a name, a set of arguments, and an optional comment.
 These parts are delimited by whitespace and, in order to avoid debate on which type of whitespace<sup>[8]</sup> is best, the only valid whitespace character is the space character.
 Any amount of whitespace is possible before a command, after a command, or between the various parts of a command.

 The canonical form of a command is

-    NAME [data1 data2 data3...] [; Comment]
+    (LABEL) NAME [data1 data2 data3...] [; Comment]

+Labels and command names must appear in all caps.

 ## Types

 STOP has only a few types:

-### Undefined
+### `UNDEFINED`
 An undefined value.
-This type cannot be created directly but can appear in contexts where a value must be present but not value exists.
-This type removes many edge cases that would have otherwise existed for developers.

 ### Number
 A numeric type.
 Numbers follow<sup>[9]</sup> the IEEE-754 standard.
 A common number format for all numbers greatly simplifies arithmetic logic.
 There is no need to worry about signed/unsigned mismatch<sup>[10]</sup> or integer to floating point conversion.
-In STOP, numbers are almost always finite!

 Numbers follow the patterns that a rational person would expect.
 Here are some example numbers: